-Your ice maker’s float switch monitors when the water level reaches a designated low point.
+Your automatic ice machine’s float switch monitors when the water level reaches a designated low point.
 When the water reaches that limit, the float switch signals the end of the freeze cycle and starts the harvest cycle, where ice is collected.

 An “elongated” freeze cycle is what happens when an issue prevents the above conditions from occurring, keeping the ice machine in its freeze cycle for too long.
 To prevent freeze cycles from running indefinitely, a Hoshizaki ice maker has a factory-set timer (the time differs between models) that counts down the length of the freeze cycle.
 If the freeze cycle exceeds the limit of the timer, the circuit board inside the unit forces the ice maker to harvest the ice.

 When two consecutive forced harvests occur, it means an issue, either mechanical, environmental, or a combination of both, is causing the freeze cycle to run too long.
 At this point, the Hoshizaki ice machine 3 beeps, then shuts down to prevent damage.